Skip to content

 Cecilia House (Girls, Years 9 and 10)

-Boarders in Years 9 and 10 board in colourful and spacious dormitories of four or five in the main school building.
-Each boarder has their own bed and a well-equipped common room for relaxation.
-Study is completed downstairs in the school library to provide a sense of separation from academic life.
+Boarders live in colourful and spacious dormitories of four or five within the main school building.
+Each pupil has their own bed, and a well‑equipped common room provides a comfortable space to relax together.
+Study is completed downstairs in the school library to create a clear sense of separation between academic work and boarding life.

 7_Robinson, Lara, Robinson